Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/concepts/1-data-modifications/1-insert-update-delete/insert-update-delete.md

 ## Example
 Scenario: Managing a shipment in a warehouse.

+## Common Misconceptions
+1. "DELETE resets Identity seeds": False.
+If you delete ID #10, the next insert will still be #11.
+Use TRUNCATE if you want to reset the counter.

+2. "INSERT is always fast": If a table has 20 indexes, every INSERT or DELETE forces the database to update all 20 index trees, which can slow down your .NET API.

+3. "Updates are safe": Without a WHERE clause, an UPDATE is a "database killer."
+Always run a SELECT with your WHERE clause first to verify which rows will be affected.

 ```sql
 -- 1. Add a new product
 INSERT INTO Inventory (ItemName, Warehouse_ID) VALUES ('Gaming Chair', 2);